Skip to main content

 A Westwood quantitative study published in early 2026 found that companies most exposed to AI disruption underperformed AI-resilient companies by nearly 26 percentage points in the first seven weeks of the year.
 The distinguishing factor was not technology adoption; it was whether those companies had structural advantages that AI could not simply replicate.

-A significant portion of multi-location franchise networks operate under PE ownership or within PE-backed holding groups.
+A significant portion of multi-location franchise systems operate under PE ownership or within PE-backed holding groups.
 When a PE firm instruments one portfolio brand with data infrastructure, that learning accumulates across the portfolio.
 Network effects extend beyond the individual brand.

 The timing risk that most franchise leaders underestimate